bvarga/delphizmq/README.md

     // this will add message parts to the stringlist, and returns
     // the count of the messages received.

+CTRL+C Handling

+it's a bit tricky.
+On windows signal handling is different, than in posix systems.
+Blocking calls won't receive SIGINT, just block continously.
+To overcome this issue, the installed handler terminates the contexts, so blocking calls like `recv`, `poll`, etc... will receive `ETERM`.
+It's just on Windows.

+if you code your infinite loops like this, you can terminate cleanly.

+    while not context.Terminated do
+    try
+      socket.recv( msg );
+    except
+      // handle exception, or
+      context.Terminate;
+    end;

+    context.Free;

 **Polling**

 Polling can work in two different ways, let's call the first